Lockheed (character): Excalibur

 In addition to serving with the X-Men alongside Kitty, he joins her when she co-founds the British superhero team Excalibur.
 There he would form a friendship with Widget.

 Lockheed participates in the so-called Cross-Time Caper, which involves him and his teammates leaping through dimensions on a train.
 The train itself is from an alternate universe, and it is discovered that its power source is an alternate version of Lockheed himself.
 The two Lockheeds become good friends, although the other Lockheed desires to stay on the train.
 Lockheed travels with the team (and their ally, Alistaire Stuart) on several adventures throughout multiple realities.
 The team also encounters a humanoid version of Lockheed.
 He and a female Nightcrawler analogue together adopt the identity of Captain Britain, protecting the citizens of a magic-heavy planet.
 Near the end of the Caper, Lockheed and the team believe Kitty to be lost in the dimensions; in reality she had been transported home far earlier than the rest of the group.
-The intervention of the vastly powerful Saturnyne allows the team to return home.
+The intervention of Saturnyne allows the team to return home.

 Eventually, Lockheed's decision to leave with Kitty and the X-Men comes back to haunt him.
 By leaving so unexpectedly, he had abandoned his fiancée, whom he had been due to wed the following day.
 While healing from injuries gained from fighting Doctor Doom, his astral form is apprehended by the Flock and made to stand trial for treason.
 After managing to explain his motives and saving his fellows from a piloting accident, he is officially exiled from his race, but on amicable terms.